How Breeders impact on our Dogs Behaviour and Health

 I see many good owners with bad dogs and bad owners with good dogs.

-There are numerous reasons why we end with dogs with behavioural, aggression and health issues. including what I believe are the biggest culprits of all.
+There are numerous reasons why we end with dogs with behavioural, aggression and health issues. including what I believe are one of the biggest culprits.The Breeders.

 The majority f these armchair experts only knowledge is that they have owned a dog or dogs.
 Most of them are only there because their dog was a nightmare.
 Do you really want to take advice from them?